Siproeta epaphus

 Similar Taxa

-- Siproeta stelenes (Malachite)Similar and pattern with stripe, but bright green instead of and rusty orange; occurs in similar geographic range including southern Florida and Texas
+- Siproeta stelenes (Malachite)Similar and wing pattern with white stripe, but bright green instead of brown and rusty orange; occurs in similar geographic range including southern Florida and Texas

 More Details